Jamagoze/Minecraft-Bedrock-Optimization/README.md

 Device Minimum Requirements:

-Version 1.26.51 (May work for older Version too)
+Version 1.26.51 (May work for older Version too via Changing Version Info in Manifest.json)

 Up to Version 1.26.60!